 Fisher then visits (11:39) with Glen Meakem of Pittsburgh, Pennsylvania, founder of Forever, Inc., a company that may have solved our long term storage issues as individuals and genealogists, with security and data preserving upgrades as systems change.
 What does the model of a life insurance company have to do with all this?
 Glen will tell you and what his company is up to in this terrific segment.

-Then, Extreme Genie Ann Allred of Centerville, Utah visits with Fisher about her long sought after discovery of her grandfather’s grave in Pennsylvania.
+Then (starts at 25:16), Extreme Genie Ann Allred of Centerville, Utah visits with Fisher about her long sought after discovery of her grandfather’s grave in North Carolina.
 But of course, that wasn’t the end of it… just a beginning.
 Talk about the ultimate “snowball” project.
 Ann’s story will inspire you.

 Tom Perry, the Preservation Authority from TMCPlace.com, then joins the show and reveals some horror stories he heard about at his booth at the Roots Tech Family History Conference in Salt Lake City, Utah, two weeks ago.
 Naturally, Tom will tell you how to avoid similar issues and how to repair some of the damage!